dasyad00/dasyad00.github.io/pages/index.md

 Greetings!

 My name is Danang Syady Rahmatullah.
-I am an Indonesian Muslim currently based in the Netherlands working part-time as an Android Developer.
+I am an Indonesian Muslim currently based in the Netherlands.

-This is where I dump stuff I have on my mind.
-It may be a program I wrote or a rant about life; regardless, it will hopefully give an insight into seeing the world through my lenses.
+This is where I dump thoughts I have in mind.
+It may be a program I wrote or a rant about life; regardless, it will hopefully be an insight to seeing the world through my lenses.

-Tinkerer at heart.